ryanbas21/dotfiles/readme.md

 Haskell - I am trying out brittany

-### Deoplete
+### YouCompleteMe
-I use deoplete for completion.
-It's working great, no config needed.
+YoucompleteMe works best for me, so i use it.

 ### Intero
  Again - all commands are prefixed with `<Leader>`